folkpark/threadsPlayground/bridgerCanyon/README.md

 ```
 -        arg1: # of cars going to Bridger
 -        arg2: # of cars going to Bozeman
--        arg3: MAX number of cars allowed on bridge
+-        arg3: MAX number of cars allowed on bridge.

 ### Overall Design